 How to get free samples in Canada: Write reviews

-One truly simple method for how to get free samples in Canada is to provide a company or website reviews of the products they provide to you.
+One truly simple way to get free samples in Canada is to provide a company or website with reviews of the products they provide to you.
 Some might ask you to share your reviews on your own social media accounts, but others will just keep the information and use it internally.

 And don't worry about giving away personal information.
 When companies ask you to "sign up," most offer assurance that your contact details won't be shared – a promise they'll have to uphold.